-The International Classification of Diseases (ICD) for Oncology (ICD-O) classification, primarily used for coding tumor morphology and topography in cancer registries, has similarly evolved over time, and the 2001 WHO classification incorporated codes from the third edition of ICD-O (ICD-O-3) (Fritz et al, 2000).
+The International Classification of Diseases (ICD) for Oncology (ICD-O) classification, primarily used for coding tumor morphology and topography in cancer registries, has similarly evolved over time, and the 2001 WHO classification incorporated codes from the third edition of ICD-O (ICD-O-3) (Fritz et al., 2000).
 The 2008 WHO classification included ICD-O-3 morphology codes and also proposed provisional codes for the forthcoming edition of ICD-O-4 that remain subject to change.
-The complex, continuing evolution of the international classification of hematopoietic and lymphoid neoplasms has led some population-based cancer registries to develop special measures to improve our understanding and interpretation of information in pathology and clinical records and thereby allow more accurate coding of these neoplasms (Ruhl et al, 2015).
+The complex, continuing evolution of the international classification of hematopoietic and lymphoid neoplasms has led some population-based cancer registries to develop special measures to improve our understanding and interpretation of information in pathology and clinical records and thereby allow more accurate coding of these neoplasms (Ruhl et al., 2015).

 <1> MYELOID NEOPLASMS AND THE WHO CLASSIFICATION

-In the WHO classification the term “myeloid” includes all cells that belong to granulocytic (neutrophil, eosinophil, basophil), monocytic/macrophage, erythroid, megakaryocytic and mast cell lineages (Vardiman et al, 2009).
+In the WHO classification the term “myeloid” includes all cells that belong to granulocytic (neutrophil, eosinophil, basophil), monocytic/macrophage, erythroid, megakaryocytic and mast cell lineages (Vardiman et al., 2009).
 Utilizing the WHO criteria, the diagnoses of myeloid neoplasms utilize morphologic, cytochemical, immunophenotypic, and cytogenetic characteristics to determine the lineage and maturation of the neoplastic cells obtained from peripheral blood and bone marrow upon initial clinical presentation, prior to initiation of treatment.

 <2> WORLD HEALTH ORGANIZATION 2001 CLASSIFICATION